 Origin | Burkina Faso, Mali, and Niger |

-Comparatively, a newer breed, yet one of the costliest, the Azawakh costs around $8,000-$8,500.
+Compared to other breeds, the Azawakh is a relatively new breed, yet one of the costliest, with a price range of around $8,000-$8,500.
 These West African dogs were bred for hunting and are distinct relatives of Middle Eastern and South Indian hounds.

 3. Chow Chow - $10,000